jhessin/generator-coffee-mithril/generators/app/templates/README.md

-# A Mithril project with CoffeeScript, ES6, and Stylus
+# A Mithril project with CoffeeScript, ES6, and Sass/PostCSS

 Compatible with Mithril 1.x